 About the developer

 In Iowa, Mr. Shelness initially worked in the printing industry, and as a photographer and writer.
-In later years, he worked with at-risk youth and juvenile offenders and received his bachelor’s degree from Iowa State University in order to continue his career.
+In later years, he worked with at-risk youth and juvenile offenders at the Iowa Homeless Youth Centers and the Woodward Academy.
 In 2013, he was recognized by the Iowa chapter of the National Association of Social Workers for his innovative work with delinquent youth.
+He continues as a board member of the Southwestern Hills Neighborhood Association.

 As Mr. Shelness continued his education through graduate classes in criminal justice and public administration, a number of insights took him in a new direction.
 His family, friends, career, education and volunteerism—combined with his desire to contribute to society in a meaningful way—are the inspiration that led to the development of My Property ID Registry.